Christopher Soghoian

 Christopher Soghoian (born 1981) is a privacy researcher and activist.
 He is currently working for Senator Ron Wyden as the senator's Senior Advisor for Privacy & Cybersecurity.
 From 2012 to 2016, he was the principal technologist at the American Civil Liberties Union.

 Education

-Soghoian, who holds British and US nationality, received a B.S. from James Madison University (Computer Science; 2002), a Masters from Johns Hopkins University (Security Informatics; 2005), and a PhD from Indiana University (Informatics; 2012).
+Soghoian, who holds British and US nationality, received a B.S. from James Madison University (Computer Science; 2002), a Masters from Johns Hopkins University (Security Informatics; 2005), and a PhD from Indiana University Bloomington (Informatics; 2012).
 His dissertation focused on the role that third-party internet and telecommunications service providers play in facilitating law enforcement surveillance of their customers.

 Soghoian is a visiting fellow at Yale Law School's Information Society Project and a TED Senior Fellow.
 He was previously an Open Society Foundations Fellow and a Student Fellow at the Berkman Center for Internet & Society at Harvard University.

 Security research and activism

 Soghoian's research and advocacy is largely focused on government surveillance.
 His research has shed significant light on the use of sophisticated surveillance technologies by US law enforcement agencies, exposing such techniques to public debate and criticism.